A Brief History of Pontiac, Michigan

 The wagon you see Mr. Elliott astride was very likely made here in Pontiac.
 The GMC truck (with old Henry’s dog in the seat) was certainly made here.

-It, in its small way, represents the profound changes that led to the Pontiac we know – one of the largest automaking towns in the world at one time.
+It, in its small way, represents the profound changes that led to the Pontiac we know – one of the largest automaking towns in the world for perhaps 7 decades.
 A center for successful trade of cars, trucks, buses, and bicycles.

-Just a little east of here along Orchard Lake Road (which was a toll road at the time), was the factory of O.J.
+Just a little southwest of here along Orchard Lake Road (which was a toll road at the time), was the factory of O.J.
 Beaudette, a prominent and successful maker of carriage bodies.
-Later, his business would be sold to the Fisher Brothers, and would turn out many thousands of Model T bodies, along with quite a lot of auto bodies for General Motors.
+His business expanded into making over 2 million wood auto-bodies for early Model T Fords.
+Later, this was sold to the Fisher Brothers, and became part of General Motors, with operations moving to Baldwin Avenue.